awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q4\.
 Do you disclose the Amazon SES bounce rate limits that trigger probation and suspension?<a name="bn-q4"></a>

-No, we don't publish the bounce rates that can cause your account to be placed on probation or suspended\.
+For best results, you should maintain a bounce rate below 2%\.
+Higher bounce rates can impact the delivery of your emails\.

+ If your bounce rate is 5% or greater, we'll place your account on probation\.
+If your bounce rate is 10% or greater, we'll suspend your ability to send additional email\.

 ### Q5\.
 Over what period of time is my bounce rate calculated?<a name="bn-q5"></a>